alchemyplatform/aa-sdk/site/using-smart-accounts/transfer-ownership/multi-owner-light-account.md

   text: How to manage ownership of a Multi-Owner Light Account
 ---

-# How to manage ownership of a Multi-Owner Light Account
+# How to manage ownership of `MultiOwnerLightAccount`

-A Multi-Owner Light Acocunt has one or more ECDSA or SCA owners.
+A `MultiOwnerLightAccount` has one or more ECDSA or SCA owners.
 This lets your account integrate with multiple signers at once, and supports recovering your account if one signer is lost.

-The Multi-Owner Light Account is able to:
+The `MultiOwnerLightAccount` is able to:

 - Update (add or remove) owners for an account.
 - Show all owners of an account.
 - Validate signed signatures of ERC-4337 enabled user operations as well as regular transactions.

-When you connect your Multi-Owner Light Account to `SmartAccountClient` you can extend the client with `multiOwnerLightAccountClientActions`, which exposes a set of methods available to call the Multi-Owner Light Account with the client connected to the account.
+When you connect your `MultiOwnerLightAccount` to `SmartAccountClient` you can extend the client with `multiOwnerLightAccountClientActions`, which exposes a set of methods available to call the `MultiOwnerLightAccount` with the client connected to the account.

 ::: tip Note
 When using `createMultiOwnerLightAccountAlchemyClient` in `@alchemy/aa-alchemy`, the `SmartAccountClient` comes automatically extended with `multiOwnerLightAccountClientActions` as defaults available for use.
 :::

-### 1. Get all current owners of a Multi-Owner Light Account
+### 1. Get all current owners of a `MultiOwnerLightAccount`

 You can use the `getOwnerAddresses` method on the `MultiOwnerLightAccount` object, which can be accessed from a connected client.